NatronGitHub/natron-python-scripting/Python_GUI/flipbook/README.md

 # flipbook

-Creates and process a 'Write' node for the selected node.
+Creates and process a 'Write' node for the selected node, and send the result to an external image sequence viewer.

 ### HOW TO USE IT